 You will cut four black twill blocks per panel.

 My panels were 95 inches long, so I only needed four 14 inch blocks, but if you had shorter curtains, you would want either the same amount but smaller in width.

 I laid the panel on my floor and then placed the blocks on the panels to see where I wanted them.

-I used a tape measure to try to keep the blocks as even as possible.
+I used a tape measure to keep the blocks as even as possible.

 Then started the ironing.

 Let us just say that this is the most ironing I have done in months, years, my entire life.

 If you don’t like to iron, click on the little X on the top right of your page.

 This is not the project for you.